ScrappyHub/rooted-agriculture/ARCHITECTURE.md

-# ROOTED Community — Application Architecture
+# ROOTED Agriculture — Application Architecture

-ROOTED Community is the live public-facing vertical of the ROOTED platform.
+This repository powers the **ROOTED Agriculture & Local Food vertical**.

-It is NOT a standalone app.
+It is **not** a standalone app.
-It is a governed surface layer built on top of ROOTED Core and ROOTED Platform.
+It is a governed surface layer built on top of:

+- `rooted-platform` (governance & law)
+- `rooted-core` (database, RLS, engines)

+If this document and the UI disagree → this document wins.
+If this document and ROOTED governance disagree → governance wins.

 ---

 ## 🧠 Inherited Architecture Layers

-This application inherits ALL enforcement from:
+ROOTED Agriculture inherits **all** platform enforcement from ROOTED Core:

-1. Identity & Governance Layer
+### Identity & Governance Layer

-   - Auth
+- Auth (Supabase)
-   - Roles
+- Roles (`community_member`, `vendor`, `institution`, `admin`)
-   - Tiers
+- Tiers (`free`, `premium`, `premium_plus`)
-   - Feature Flags
+- `feature_flags` based access

-2. Core Commerce Layer
+### Core Commerce Layer

-   - Providers
+- `providers`
-   - RFQs
+- `rfqs`
-   - Bids
+- `bids`
-   - Bulk Offers
+- `bulk_offers`

-3. Community & Intelligence Layer
+### Community & Intelligence Layer

-   - Events
-   - Experiences
+- `events` (with `event_vertical = 'AGRICULTURE_FOOD'`)
-   - Feeds
+- `experiences`
-   - Landmarks
+- `feed_items`, `feed_comments`, `feed_likes`
-   - Maps
+- `landmarks`
+- Map & geo intelligence (50-mile / 25-marker rules)
-   - Seasonal Engine
+- Seasonal & cultural intelligence engine

-4. Safety & Consent Layer
+### Safety & Consent Layer

-   - Kids Mode
+- Kids Mode & Teen Mode (backend law)
-   - Cultural Controls
-   - Holiday Opt-ins
+- Holiday & cultural opt-ins
-   - Content Filtering
+- Nonprofit & sanctuary protections
+- RLS-enforced content filtering

-5. Analytics Layer
+### Analytics Layer

 - Vendor analytics
-   - Bulk analytics
+- Bulk marketplace analytics
-   - Engagement analytics
+- Engagement analytics (read-only in this repo)

 ---

 ## 🧬 Vertical Plug-in Doctrine

-ROOTED Community:
+ROOTED Agriculture:

-- Reuses the SAME core as every vertical
+- Reuses the **same core** as every other vertical
-- Adds only:
-  - Category sets
-  - Community-specific experiences
+- Only adds Agriculture-specific:

+  - Categories & specialty groupings
-  - Educational overlays
+  - Discovery filters
-  - Seasonal layers
+  - Seasonal overlays (harvest, planting, CSA, markets)
+  - Educational panels & storytelling
-  - Discovery UI surfaces
+  - UI maps and cards for farms, markets, sanctuaries

+This repo **does not** create new engines.
+It only consumes what `rooted-core` has already defined.

 ---

 ## 🛑 Architectural Non-Negotiables

-- Core governance overrides all UI behavior
+- Core governance overrides **all** UI behavior
-- No UI route may bypass feature flags
+- No UI route may bypass `feature_flags`
 - No UI route may bypass RLS
 - No discovery surface may bypass backend limits
-- No Kids surface may expose adult tools
+- No Kids/Teen surface may expose adult tools
+- No UI may expose analytics or markets that the backend has not granted

+ROOTED behaves as:

+- Civic OS
+- Discovery & procurement engine
+- Safety platform

+It is **not**:

+- A social network
+- An ad company
+- A growth machine

 ---

-ROOTED behaves as:

-Civic OS + Discovery Engine + Safety Platform

-Not a social network.
-Not an ad company.
-Not a growth machine.